 Which leads us to your fourth category, leaving the homeland.
 You provide a description of the flight of a North Korean soldier running across the Demilitarized Zone chased by the North Korean soldiers who were shooting at him.
 He was hit five times but kept crawling south.
 South Korean soldiers found him bleeding under a pile of leaves.
 Can you talk a bit about how people get out of China and what happens to them afterwards?

-Let me present it the escape routes in the in the order of most unlikely to most likely.
+Let me present the escape routes in the order of most unlikely to most likely.
 The most spectacular example is crossing the DMZ, which almost never happens.
 Then there’s travel to Japan by boat, although the Japanese are notoriously bad at taking in refugees.
 And then the third is crossing into China, although it’s reportedly harder now with Kim Jung Un.
 The border is being guarded more.
 It’s become harder for people to get across the border and more dangerous to develop networks and find traffics to get them across.
 Once people get into China, they may end up staying there anywhere from twenty-four hours to a lifetime.

 It won’t be a surprise to people that China doesn’t respect the rights of refugees, so North Koreans are compelled to risk their lives.
 This means they are very vulnerable to being taken advantage of.
 Children born in China are trafficked and women sold to Chinese men.
 Because they’re undocumented and stateless, they can’t get education, health care, employment.
 They’re trapped in a situation where they’re living outside of the law.
 For some that might be better than their life in North Korea, but it creates a situation of lifelong insecurity.